Zeta leaves Louisiana with high water, wind damage, and over 400,000 outages

 But as these areas brace for Zeta's impact, Louisiana residents are assessing the storm's damage and preparing to engage in post-hurricane relief efforts.

 The storm reportedly resulted in two deaths.
 New Orleans EMS reported Wednesday that one person tragically lost their life during an electrocution incident.
-The second death was reported Thursday morning, in Bilouxi, Mississippi and details related to this incident were not immediately available.
+The second death was reported Thursday morning, in Biloxi, Mississippi where the Harrison County Coroner's office says a 58-year-old man named Leslie Richardson drowned after getting trapped in rising ocean water pushed ashore by Zeta.

 While East Baton Rouge Parish was spared the worst of the storm in regards to outages and flooding, major highways and roads in surrounding parishes are closed.

-As of 5 a.m., Highway 51, which runs parallel to Highway 55, is closed due to flooding.
-The Causeway Bridge is also closed, as is Williams Boulevard and several other roads in the Kenner and Metairie areas.
+On Thursday morning, Highway 51, which runs parallel to Highway 55, remains closed due to flooding.
+The Causeway Bridge is also closed, as are Williams Boulevard and several other major roads in the Kenner and Metairie areas.

 Hurricane Zeta has caused three major breaches in Grand Isle's 'burrito levee' ?? pic.twitter.com/VgQDeYyuSB— Jefferson Parish (@JeffParishGov) October 28, 2020

-On Thursday morning, Governor John Bel Edwards will join his cabinet members in a tour of Zeta-impacted areas to survey the damage.
+Governor John Bel Edwards will address the public twice on Thursday, once at 10 a.m. (which is available to view in the Facebook video below) and then again at 2 p.m. after he joins his cabinet members in a tour of Zeta-impacted areas to survey the damage.

-After this tour, he will address the public with a post-hurricane update.

 Click here to watch it, live, online at that time.